DynamitDataScience/kaggle-housing-prices/README.md

 ### Clone the repo

-To clone this repo from stash onto your machine, go to your terminal and execute (assuming that your stash username is "jane.doe")
+To clone this repo from stash onto your machine, go to your terminal, navigate to the directory where you want the code to live, and execute (assuming that your stash username is "jane.doe")

 ```bash